ajayrakde/github-kanha-210925/docs/user-journeys.md

    - Enforce ownership checks via `userId` in session.
    - Data stored via `usersRepository`.

 5. **Checkout / Place Order**
    - `POST /api/orders` handled by `server/routes/orders.ts`.
    - Enriches order with addresses, offers, and shipping rules using domain repositories.
    - Order placement flow, including offer validation and shipping, is unchanged.
+   - `GET /api/payments/order-info/:orderId` aggregates payment attempts, refund totals, and normalized order status so the thank-you page can poll for completion without calling provider-specific APIs.
+   - UPI/PhonePe payments now inject explicit success, failure, and cancel URLs so that successful payments land on `/thank-you?orderId=...` and failures or cancellations route shoppers back to `/checkout` with contextual messaging.
+The cart is only cleared after the payment has been confirmed, allowing buyers to retry without losing their selections when a payment attempt fails.

 6. **Shipping Charges**
    - Shipping calculation moved to `shippingRepository`.